 Bloomington Gold has changed hands and moved around Illinois a few times over the years.
 Recently, Guy Larson purchased the event from the Mecum family and under his direction, the event moved back to central Illinois.
 This year’s event took place June 28-30th at the University of Illinois Assembly Hall in Champaign, IL.

-One thing has never changed the Bloomington event has always been known for its educational seminars, swap meets, Certification, SURVIVOR®, special museum-type displays, Corvette cruise and the All Corvette auctions.
+One thing that has never changed is the Bloomington event has always been known for its educational seminars, swap meets, Certification, SURVIVOR®, special museum-type displays, Corvette cruise, and the All Corvette auctions.

 Next year’s event is June 27-29, 2014 at the University of Illinois Campus, Champaign, Illinois.